-- Optimum light placement and intensity for photography and video recording. - The correct use of CCTV, video and digital imaging equipment to give optimum results.
+- Optimum light placement and intensity requirements - The correct use of, video and digital imaging equipment to give optimum results.

-3 CORROSION PROTECTION SYSTEMS:
+3 CORROSION PROTECTION SYSTEMS

 The general principles of corrosion and how corrosion protection is effected by protective coatings and cathodic protection systems.